morpheus11/CMS_GALLERY/README.md

   <img align="center" src="https://raw.githubusercontent.com/morpheus11/CMS_GALLERY/main/lib/Classes/ClassDatabaseConnect/ClassDatabaseConnect.jpg"
   alt="ClassDatabaseConnect"/>

 The constructor of this class is automatically run when this class is included in the executable.
-The '<openConnection()>' constructor method is initialized automatically.
+The `openConnection()` constructor method is initialized automatically.
 <details>
 <summary>Code ClassDatabaseConnect</summary>